Ryanmwb/twitter-api/readme.md

 ### If you are cloning this repo you will need to:
 1) create a `.env` file in the root directory
 2) create a `secret` variable in the `.env` file and give it a value of your choosing.
 Ex) `secret='65486431'`
-3) get twitter API keys and access tokens.
+3) get twitter API keys and access tokens and add them to the `.env` file.
 Instructions here --> https://developer.twitter.com/en/docs/basics/authentication/guides/securing-keys-and-tokens.html